Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 - **Actions**:
   - **Purchase Game**: Handles payment processing through the Stripe API (for one-time purchases).
-  - **In-Game Purchases**: Facilitates buying cards, upgrades, or other in-game items through Stripe.
+  - **In-Game Purchases**: In future may facilitate buying extra content like DLC's through Stripe.
-  - **Transaction History**: Logs all transactions, storing transaction details in Supabase.
+  - **Transaction History**: Use data base to store all transactions.

 - **Communication with Other Interfaces**:
   - **Internal**:
-    - **Database**: Stores payment and transaction records, verifying user’s game access.
+    - **Database**: Stores payment and transaction records.
-    - **User Authentication Interface**: Ensures that the user has purchased the game or in-game items by checking the transaction status in Supabase.
+    - **User Authentication Interface**: Ensures that the user has purchased the game or in-game items by checking the transaction status.
   - **External**:
     - **Stripe API**: Processes payment transactions securely and returns transaction statuses (e.g., success or failure).

 - **Rationale**: The integration with **Stripe** enables a robust payment processing flow for both initial and in-game purchases.
-By using Supabase to store the transaction logs, we can securely manage user purchases and track access.
+By using database to store the transaction logs, we can securely manage user purchases and track access.
 Supabase's database allows for easy verification of purchases without overcomplicating the transaction flow.
 The Payment Interface abstracts the complexities of Stripe and ensures smooth integration with the game.

+  probably prefer one 👇

 ---